BDALab/multilingual_speech_analysis/readme.md

 ## Reproducibility

 Due to the licensing of the used data sets, we are not allowed to publish the recordings, the features, nor the labels.
-However, we provide all the source code (in folder `src`), so you can run the same experiments on your own data.
+However, we provide the source code (in folder `src`), so you can run the same experiments on your own data.
-Additionally, in the article, we list the software packages used to compute the features from the raw audio recordings.

 ### Install the dependencies